Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Hit responsiveness

 ![Desktop View](/assets/img/week-1/nergigante.png){: width="790" }
+_An injured Nergigante flees from a player in Monster Hunter: World._

 In most games, an enemy reacting to the actions of a player is important to show the player that what they are doing has impact and that the game is recognising their actions.
 The games that do this the best have to be the Monster Hunter series.